Why Consistency in Communication is Key to Donor Retention

 Invest in a good CRM/database

 Plain and simple, a good CRM (customer relationship management)/database can help you raise more money.
 You can segment your donors by giving amount and politely ask them to give a little more in your next appeal – $35 or $50 instead of $25.
-Many organizations don’t ask their donors to upgrade their gifts and you’re leaving money on the table when you neglect to do this.
+Many organizations don’t ask their donors to upgrade their gifts and you’re leaving money on the table when you don’t do this.

 A good database can help you with retention, which will save you money since it costs less to keep donors than to acquire new ones.
 Donor retention continues to be a huge problem.
+Having a good database also helps with donor engagement.

-You can personalize your letters and email messages.
+Your CRM will let you personalize your letters and email messages.
 Make sure to invest in a good email service provider, too.
 Personalized letters and messages mean you can address your donors by name and not Dear Friend.
 You can welcome new donors and thank current donors for their previous support.
 You can send targeted mailings to lapsed donors to try to woo them back.
 You can send special mailings to your monthly donors.
 You can record any personal information, such as conversations you had with a donor and their areas of interest.

 In short, you can do a lot with a good CRM/database.
 Invest in the best one you can afford, and Excel is not a database.